fjkz/tt-runner/doc/en/README.md

 [![Build Status](https://travis-ci.org/fjkz/ttap.svg?branch=master)](https://travis-ci.org/fjkz/ttap)

 *ttap* is a directory structure framework of test scripts.
-It plans testing procedure with file system hierarchy of test scripts, and it executes testing.

-ttap can output testing results with [TAP (Test Anything Protocol)](http://testanything.org/).
-And it can be combined with other testing frameworks that output TAP, i.e. Bats.
+It defines the directory structure of your executable test script files and executes the scripts with the file system hierarchy.

 ## Usage